Gongzhuyi/LDFormer/README.md

 ## Introduction

+LDFormer is referenced by [BuildFormer](https://github.com/WangLibo1995/BuildFormer), which you can visit for details.

-This project (BuildFormer) is an extension of our [GeoSeg](https://github.com/WangLibo1995/GeoSeg), which mainly focuses on building extraction from remote sensing images.
+GeoSeg is an open-source semantic segmentation toolbox based on PyTorch, pytorch lightning and timm, which mainly focuses on developing advanced Vision Transformers for remote sensing image segmentation.

 ## Folder Structure